-In this video, you will write a list of project tasks in your spreadsheet.
+In this video, you will organize a list of project tasks in your spreadsheet.

-A task is an activity that needs to be accomplished by a deadlinein order to complete a project successfully.
+A task is an activity that needs to be accomplished by a deadline in order to work toward theproject goal.

-Keeping track of tasks in a spreadsheet is helpful because you can easily sort the items,add notes or other relevant information, and use your spreadsheet as a checklistto make sure you don’t forget any important steps.
+Keeping track of tasks in a spreadsheet is helpful because you can easily sort the items,add notes or other relevant information, and use your spreadsheet to track task statusand make sure you don’t forget any important steps.

 To begin adding tasks, return to your spreadsheet.

-Get together with your group and select another person to create a column header for tasks.
+Get together with your group and select a member to create a column header for tasks.

-As you come up with tasks, type them in the cells of the Tasks column.
+As you come up with tasks, type them in the cells of the Tasks column beneath the Tasksheader.